hivemq/hivemq-extension-gradle-plugin/README.md

 ## Run and Debug

 Use the `prepareHivemqHome` task to define the contents of the HiveMQ home folder.
+It is mandatory to set the `hivemqFolder` property to the path of an HiveMQ directory (unzipped).
+The contents of the HiveMQ directory are copied to `build/hivemq-home`.
 Your extension is built and added automatically.

-As it is a `Copy`/`Sync` task ([gradle documentation](https://docs.gradle.org/current/userguide/working_with_files.html)), you can add any files (configs, other extensions, etc.).
+As it is a `Copy`/`Sync` task ([gradle documentation](https://docs.gradle.org/current/userguide/working_with_files.html)), you can add any files (configs, licenses, other extensions, etc.).
 The resulting home folder can be seen in `build/hivemq-home`.

 Example: